Showing posts sorted by relevance for query recipes. Sort by date Show all posts

 For the record, I've never heard of a fruit soup.
 What a healthy and versatile recipe!
 An ideal way to use ripe fruit, turn it into a refreshing drink (virgin or alcoholic ... you don’t have to tell), or a delicious summer dessert!

 Rita made a big batch of her pineapple soup as easy nutrition for her 94-year-old mother.
-With her mother’s large family of adult children, in-laws and grandchildren ... and a 93 degree F summer day, I bet real money, it doesn’t last long!🍍
+With her mother’s large family of adult children, in-laws and grandchildren ... and a 93 degree F summer day, I bet real money, it will not last long!🍍

 You may also enjoy: